-What you need is a debt management plan that will help you get out of debt, not a bunch of promises and guarantees that may or may not come true.
-Ask a lot of questions and find out right from the start how they plan to attack the problem.
-Contact the Financial Consumer Agency of Canada (FCAC) and/or the Better Business Bureau (BBB) to find out if the company you are looking to send your hard earned dollars to is actually reputable or has any complaints made against them.
+If you’re shopping around for debt settlement services, ask a lot of questions and find out right from the start how they plan to attack the problem.
+Be sure to also check with the Financial Consumer Agency of Canada (FCAC) and the Better Business Bureau (BBB) to find out if the company you are looking to send your hard-earned dollars to is actually reputable or has any complaints made against them.

-If you get into a conversation and it sounds more like a marketing presentation for their services than it does a plan to help you, go find someone else.
-The credit counselling services we offer at CCSAC provide an assessment first.
-This way, you can proceed with the most efficient and realistic plan for your unique situation.
+If you get into a conversation and it sounds more like a marketing presentation for their services instead of an actual plan to help you, go elsewhere

 Debt settlement alternatives